zertyz/edificando-o-controle-interno/themes/bad-seed-theme/README.md

 TODO documentation.

-This is the black version of the standard 'seed-theme', which implements "singla page hash navigation"
+This is the black version of the standard 'seed-theme', which implements "single page hash navigation"